MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-forensic-evidence-configure.md

 ## Next steps

-After you've configured your forensic evidence policy, it may take up to 48 hours for the first eligible clip captures to be available for review in alerts for other policies or as activity in User Activity Reports.
+After you've configured your forensic evidence policy, it may take up to 48 hours for the first eligible clip captures to be available for review in alerts for other policies or as activity in **User Activity Reports**.
 For more information about managing forensic evidence and reviewing clip captures, see the [Manage information risk management forensic evidence](/microsoft-365/compliance/insider-risk-management-forensic-evidence-manage) article.